MooseOnTehLoose/boris/teensy/README.md

 ## Flashing Setup

-The correct settings in arduino for flashing this code to a teensy are:
+The correct settings in arduino for flashing this code to a teensy-lc are:

 - Board: "Teensy LC"
 - USB Type: "Serial + Keyboard + Mouse + Joystick"